BobbyGerace/disc-union/README.md

 We aim to be generic by leveraging Typescripts type inference to determine the types.
 So these functions work well with any discriminated union, no matter how they are constructed.

+Note: This library uses Typescript's template literal types, and so requires Typescript version >= 4.1

 ## Motivating Example
 ### State of an API call in React
 ```tsx